LorcanMcLaren/gaze-direction-detection/README.md

 | 2602      | 30463    | Gaze_Player-Right | 27861    |

-[^1]: M. Koutsombogera and C. Vogel, “The MULTSIMO multimodal corpus of collaborative interactions,” in *Proceedings of the 19th ACM International Conference on Multimodal Interaction*, 2019, pp. 502 – 503.
+<a name="myfootnote1">1</a>: M. Koutsombogera and C. Vogel, “The MULTSIMO multimodal corpus of collaborative interactions,” in *Proceedings of the 19th ACM International Conference on Multimodal Interaction*, 2019, pp. 502 – 503.